 volcano: An opening in the earth's crust through which molten lava, ash and gases are ejected.

-- Save Our City! - Students learn about some of the basic methods that engineers use to detect and prevent natural disasters and are challenged to decide where to place these devices on a map of an hypothetical city.
+- Engineering to Prevent Natural Disasters: Save Our City! - Students learn about some of the basic methods that engineers use to detect and prevent natural disasters and are challenged to decide where to place these devices on a map of an hypothetical city.

 What is a natural hazard?
 (Answer: A natural event that has the power to damage or destroy property as well as injure or take lives.)
 We discussed that volcanoes, earthquakes, tsunamis, floods, hurricanes, tornados and landslides are examples of natural hazards.